Opioid Prevention and Response

 - June 25th, 1:00pm -3pm (Health Department Board Room).
 Register on EventBrite

-- K-TRACs Training for health care providers and first responders
+- K-TRACs Training for health care providers and First Responders- Dates coming soon

 - Screening, Brief Intervention, and Referral to Treatment 101

 - May 28, 2019 at 12 pm (Riley County Health Department)

 - July 10, 2019 at 12 (Via Christi Hospital)

 - Participation is available in person or via Webinar